Slavonia: Hydrography and climate

 The largest rivers in Slavonia are found along or near its borders—the Danube, Sava and Drava.
 The length of the Danube, flowing along the eastern border of Slavonia and through the cities of Vukovar and Ilok, is 188 km, and its main tributaries are the Drava 112 km and the Vuka.
 The Drava discharges into the Danube near Aljmaš, east of Osijek, while mouth of the Vuka is located in Vukovar.

 Major tributaries of the Sava, flowing along the southern border of Slavonia and through cities of Slavonski Brod and Županja are 89 km the Orljava flowing through Požega, and the Bosut—whose 151 km course in Slavonia takes it through Vinkovci.
 There are no large lakes in Slavonia.
 The largest ones are Lake Kopačevo whose surface area varies between 1.5 and 3.5 km2, and Borovik Reservoir covering 2.5 km2.
 The Lake Kopačevo is connected to the Danube via Hulovski canal, situated within the Kopački Rit wetland, while the Lake Borovik is an artificial lake created in 1978 in the upper course of the Vuka River.

-The entire Slavonia belongs to the Danube basin and the Black Sea catchment area, but it is divided in two sub-basins.
+The entirety of Slavonia belongs to the Danube basin and the Black Sea catchment area, but it is divided in two sub-basins.
 One of those drains into the Sava—itself a Danube tributary—and the other into the Drava or directly into the Danube.
-The drainage divide between the two sub-basins runs along Papuk and Krndija mountains, in effect tracing the southern boundary of the Virovitica-Podravina County and the northern boundary of Požega-Slavonia County, cuts through the Osijek-Podravina County north of Đakovo and finally bisects the Vukovar-Syrmia County running between Vukovar and Vinkovci to reach Fruška Gora southwest of Ilok.
-The Entire Brod-Posavina County is located in the Sava sub-basin.
+The drainage divide between the two sub-basins runs along the Papuk and Krndija mountains, in effect tracing the southern boundary of the Virovitica-Podravina County and the northern boundary of Požega-Slavonia County, cuts through the Osijek-Podravina County north of Đakovo, and finally bisects the Vukovar-Syrmia County running between Vukovar and Vinkovci to reach Fruška Gora southwest of Ilok.
+All of Brod-Posavina County is located in the Sava sub-basin.

-Most of Croatia, including Slavonia, has a moderately warm and rainy continental climate as defined by the Köppen climate classification.
+Most of Croatia, including Slavonia, has a moderately warm and rainy humid continental climate as defined by the Köppen climate classification.
 Mean annual temperature averages 10 to 12 °C, with the warmest month, July, averaging just below 22 °C. Temperature peaks are more pronounced in the continental areas—the lowest temperature of -27.8 °C was recorded on 24 January 1963 in Slavonski Brod, and the highest temperature of 40.5 °C was recorded on 5 July 1950 in Đakovo.
-The least precipitation is recorded in the eastern parts of Slavonia at less than 700 mm per year, however in the latter case, it mostly occurs during the growing season.
+The lowest level of precipitation is recorded in the eastern parts of Slavonia at less than 700 mm per year, mostly during the growing season.
 The western parts of Slavonia receive 900 to 1000 mm precipitation.
 Low winter temperatures and the distribution of precipitation throughout the year normally result in snow cover, and freezing rivers—requiring use of icebreakers, and in extreme cases explosives, to maintain the flow of water and navigation.
 Slavonia receives more than 2,000 hours of sunshine per year on average.
 Prevailing winds are light to moderate, northeasterly and southwesterly.